Updated for 2022

 In this article, she discusses how she paid off her debt.

-If you’re not sure about starting a blog, you should at least consider locking down a domain name.
+If you’re unsure about starting a blog, you should consider locking down a domain name.
 You can do that for cheap at GoDaddy.

 Anthony Copeman is the creator of Financial Lituation.
 He’s a Certified Financial Education Instructor.
 He aims to help millennials reinvent their finances and reimagine their freedom, so they can live the lives they were created to do.